ReactJS Interview Questions

 4. Props manipulation

-Pure components are the simplest and fastest components which can be written.
+Ans: Pure components are the simplest and fastest components that can be written.
 They can replace any component which only has a render().
-These components enhance the simplicity of the code and performance of the application.
+These components enhance the simplicity of the code and the performance of the application.

-Keys are used for identifying unique Virtual DOM Elements with their corresponding data driving the UI.
-They help React to optimize the rendering by recycling all the existing elements in the DOM.
+Ans: Keys are used for identifying unique Virtual DOM Elements with their corresponding data driving the UI.
+They help React optimize the rendering by recycling all the existing elements in the DOM.
 These keys must be a unique number or string, using which React JS just reorders the elements instead of re-rendering them.
-This leads to increase in application’s performance.
+This leads to an increase in the application’s performance.

 Reactjs Interview Questions For Experienced

-Q26: What were the major problems with MVC framework?
-Following are some of the major problems with MVC framework:
+Ans: Following are some of the major problems with the MVC framework:

 • DOM manipulation was very expensive